-- f.
-Survey activities including core sampling, seismic exploratory operations, and plugging of seismic shot holes and other exploratory type bore holes.
-Drilling of exploration type bore holes for oil and gas exploration is not authorized by any nationwide permit (33 CFR 330.5(a), §10). - g.
-Structures for the exploration, production, and transportation of oil, gas and minerals on the outer continental shelf within areas leased for such purposes by the Department of Interior, Mineral Management Service, provided those structures are not placed within the limits of any designated shipping safety fairway or traffic separation scheme (33 CFR 330.5(a), §10). - h.
-Structures placed within anchorage or fleeting areas to facilitate moorage of vessels where such areas have been established for that purpose by the U.S. Coast Guard (33 CFR 330.5(a), §10). - i.
-Noncommercial, single boat, mooring buoys (33 CFR 330.5(a), §10). - j.
-Temporary buoys and markers placed for recreational use such as water skiing and boat racing provided that the buoy or marker is removed within 30 days after its use has been discontinued (33 CFR 330.5(a), §10). - 2.
-Any activity discharge, other than an activity in a surface water governed by §62.1-44.5 and 62.1-44.15:5, permitted by a Virginia Pollutant Discharge Elimination System (VPDES) permit in accordance with 9VAC25-3031-10 et seq.; - 3.
-Any activity, other than an activity in a surface water governed by §62.1-44.5 and 62.1-44.15:5, permitted by a Virginia Pollution Abatement (VPA) permit in accordance with 9VAC25-3032-10 et seq.;

-- 4. Land disposal activities including septic tanks when authorized by a State Department of Health permit or a State Department of Waste Management Permit; Septic tanks, when authorized by a State Department of Health Permit. - 5.
-Discharges authorized by EPA under the Safe Drinking Water Act Underground Injection Control Program (UIC).
-Any activity permitted under Chapter 13 of Title 28.2, Fisheries and Habitat of the Tidal Waters, Tidal Wetlands, unless state certification is required by §401 of the Clean Water Act;. - 6.
-Normal residential gardening, lawn and landscape maintenance; - 67a.
-Normal farmingagriculture, and silviculture and ranching activities such as plowing, seeding, cultivating, minor drainage and harvesting for the production of food, fiber and forest products, or upland soil and water conservation practices.
-For the purposes of subdivision 7 of this subsection, cultivating, harvesting, minor drainage, plowing, and seeding are defined as follows: - (1) "Cultivating" means physical methods of soil treatment employed within established farming, ranching and silviculture lands on farm, ranch, or forest crops to aid and improve their growth, quality, or yield. - (2) "Harvesting" means physical measures employed directly upon farm, forest, or ranch-crops within established agricultural and silviculture lands to bring about their removal from farm, forest, or ranch land, but does not include the construction of farm, forest, or ranch roads.
+- h.
+Structures placed within anchorage or fleeting areas to facilitate moorage of vessels where such areas have been established for that purpose by the U.S. Coast Guard (33 CFR 330.5(a), § 10). - i.
+Noncommercial, single boat, mooring buoys (33 CFR 330.5(a), § 10). - j.
+Temporary buoys and markers placed for recreational use such as water skiing and boat racing provided that the buoy or marker is removed within 30 days after its use has been discontinued (33 CFR 330.5(a), § 10). - [2.
+B.] Any activity discharge, other than an activity in a surface water governed by §[62.1-44.5 and] 62.1-44.15:5 [of the Code], permitted by a Virginia Pollutant Discharge Elimination System (VPDES) permit in accordance with 9 VAC 25-3031-10 et seq.[;] - [3.
+C.] Any activity, other than an activity in a surface water governed by §[62.1-44.5 and] 62.1-44.15:5 [of the Code], permitted by a Virginia Pollution Abatement (VPA) permit in accordance with 9 VAC 25-3032-10 et seq.[;] - [4.
+D.] Land disposal activities including septic tanks when authorized by a State Department of Health permit or a State Department of Waste Management Permit; Septic tanks, when authorized by a State Department of Health Permit. - [5.
+E.] Discharges authorized by EPA under the Safe Drinking Water Act Underground Injection Control Program (UIC).
+Any activity permitted under Chapter 13 of Title 28.2 [of the Code], Fisheries and Habitat of the Tidal Waters, Tidal Wetlands, unless state certification is required by §401 of the Clean Water Act[;.] - [6.
+F.] Normal residential gardening, lawn and landscape maintenance[:.] - [67a.
+G.] Normal farming agriculture and silviculture and ranching activities such as plowing, seeding, cultivating, minor drainage and harvesting for the production of food, fiber and forest products, or upland soil and water conservation practices.